 The blue wire is the remote on wire or antenna remote wire.
 When your car stereo system turns on, this wire connects directly to either a power antenna or amplifier’s remote turn-on wire for activating both devices simultaneously.
 To understand how the remote wire is wired, check this article.

-As soon as power is supplied through this connection, antenna or amplifier turns itself on automatically.
+As soon as power is supplied through this connection, the antenna or amplifier turns itself on automatically.

 White Wire and Black with White Stripes